 2021

-Artist talk with Rebecca Ibel, Contemporary Art Matters, Columbus, Ohio2009
+Artist talk with Rebecca Ibel, Contemporary Art Matters, Columbus, Ohio

 Artist talk, University of La Verne, California